 What would be possible if we aligned these plans and our work to create a system that builds a strong foundation of learning for all children in our communities?
 What would be possible if districts had support to collaborate across systems to focus on family engagement, professional development, and transitions?
 We are committed to doing just that.

-Step 1.
-Watch an introductory webinar.
+1. Introductory webinars.
 We hosted three webinars, each designed for a specific audience.

 - Head Start Agencies